Medically reviewed by Drugs.com. Last updated on Dec 11, 2021.

 - Gluten ataxia, an autoimmune disorder, affects certain nerve tissues and causes problems with muscle control and voluntary muscle movement.

-Following a gluten-free diet requires paying careful attention to both the ingredients of foods and their nutritional content.
+Following a gluten-free diet requires paying careful attention to food selections, the ingredients found in foods, and their nutritional content.

 Allowed fresh foods